daniiosorio1/fid/README.md

-# fid
-This Repo is for DIG2500C Fundamentals of Interactive Design
+This Repo is for DIG2500C Fundamentals of Interactive Design.